Helping Leaders Thrive & Lead with Purpose

 In my role I traveled the globe and interacted with many leaders across markets and industries.
 Invariably some were more successful than others.
 I became interested in what makes leaders successful – why some can unleash their potential while others flounder – and how we can help leaders to consistently bring out the best in themselves and others.
 Through my own experiences I developed a deep appreciation for the pressures executives face and the leadership skills required for success in today's environment.

-In 2013 I founded Edge Consulting, a coaching & consulting firm specializing in leadership development.
+In 2013 founded Edge Consulting, a coaching & consulting firm specializing in leadership development.
 My observations and experiences — along with my expertise in Neuroscience (Brain-based coaching), Mindfulness & Behavioral Change — form the foundation of my work with leaders.
-Leveraging my business leadership experience and my integrated expertise, I offer proven, effective methods that ignite real, positive change.
+Leveraging my business and leadership background, along with my coaching experience across different kinds of leaders, I offer practical, effective methods that ignite lasting positive change.

-I approach my clients with respect, empathy, candor and a strong belief that they can lead a less stressful life and transform themselves and their organizations.
-I strive to strike a good balance between stretching their thinking and providing encouragement; I offer a supportive environment to have confidential conversations about their aspirations and challenges.
-In that non-judgmental space, strong partnerships emerge.
+I approach my clients with respect, understanding, candor and a strong belief that they can lead a less stressful life and become more successful with deeper awareness and a few behavioral changes.
+I stretch their thinking and offer a non-judgmental environment to have confidential conversations about their goals, aspirations and challenges.
+In that space, strong partnerships emerge.
 Clients can consider different ways of thinking and try new behaviors.
 Read More I have often seen leaders and organizations transform as a result of our work.
 Executives step up to their full potential, take courageous steps, find meaning in what they do and lead with purpose.
 My deep commitment is to help my clients achieve important goals, become the leaders they want to be and build thriving cultures.
 Credentials & Training:

 I have often seen leaders and organizations transform as a result of our work.
 Executives step up to their full potential, take courageous steps, find meaning in what they do and lead with purpose.
 My deep commitment is to help my clients achieve important goals, become the leaders they want to be and build thriving cultures.